jiangoz/Detective_ASL/README.md

 # Detective_ASL
-Using Machine Learning techniques to classify images of American Sign Language into plaintext.
+### Using Machine Learning techniques to classify images of American Sign Language (ASL).

-Specifically, we focus on the alphabet, letters A-Z, as well as the symbols that represent SPACE, DELETE and NOTHING.
-This is an image classification problem that we hope helps those unfamiliar with ASL and those who use ASL to help bridge the language barrier.
+The significant research that has been performed for ASL recognition demonstrates its importance and how better models can better benefit the deaf or mute community, giving them the voice to universally communicate with others.
+For our project specifically, we attempt to classify ASL alphabet letters, A-Z, as well as the symbols that represent SPACE, DELETE and NOTHING.
+We hope this project will help those unfamiliar with ASL and to help bridge the language barrier.